 - Specify the maximum oxygen flow rate in liters per minute corresponding to the pressure in the cabin of the aircraft under normal operating conditions

 - State the expected total operating time (duration) of the POC extends the entire length of the flight plus three hours

 - Be kept by the customer and provided upon request to United personnel at any time during travel

 - The customer must ensure that he or she has ample batteries to power the POC for the duration of the flight, any ground connection time where the POC will be used, plus three additional hours to allow for unanticipated delays.
 United does not have electrical power available for customer use on most of its aircraft.
 Aircraft in-seat electrical power is available on a limited number of aircraft, and there is no guarantee that the in-seat power will be operative.
 Flights operated by United Express will have no in-seat power.

 - The customer must ensure that all extra batteries are properly protected from short circuiting by having recessed battery terminals or by packaging the batteries so they do not contact metal objects, including the terminals of other batteries.

 Medical Verification Statement

 (PDF: 70 KB)

 Customers wanting to use a POC on board should advise the airline of their oxygen requirement when making reservations with United.
-Customers using a POC who make reservations with a travel agent or on the Internet need to contact United Reservations in advance of travel to ensure that United has all of the necessary information and can assist the customer in meeting travel requirements.
+Customers using a POC who make reservations with a travel agent or on the Internet need to contact the United Customer Contact Center in advance of travel to ensure that United has all of the necessary information and can assist the customer in meeting travel requirements.
 Failure to meet the requirements will result in denied use of the POC during travel.
 Customers in the U.S. can contact the disability desk directly at 1-800-228-2744.